-Gold Hill man tells deputies he was shot in chest while cleaning gun - Salisbury Post
+Gold Hill man shot in chest while unloading gun - Salisbury Post

-Gold Hill man tells deputies he was shot in chest while cleaning gun
+Gold Hill man shot in chest while unloading gun

-SALISBURY — A 35-year-old Gold Hill man was hospitalized Friday after being shot during an incident initially described as accidental.
+SALISBURY — A 35-year-old Gold Hill man was hospitalized Friday after accidentally shooting himself while unloading his gun.

-The man, Nathan Aaron Medley, was found at his Doby Road residence around 3 a.m. with a gunshot wound in his chest and an exit wound in his back.
+The man was found at his Doby Road residence around 3 a.m. with a gunshot wound below his collarbone and an exit wound in his back.

-He initially told Rowan County Sheriff’s Office deputies he was cleaning a gun that went off.
-While on the way to Wake Forest Baptist Medical Center in Winston-Salem, however, he told EMS workers there were other circumstances involved in the shooting and refused to say more, said Maj.
-John Sifford.

-Sifford said the shooting is still under investigation and detectives plan to speak with the man again.
+He told first responders he was unloading a gun that went off during the process and struck him.
+He was in front of his house when the incident occurred.

-Medley was treated and released from the hospital.
+The man was treated and released from the hospital.
+The shooting was determined to be accidental.

 Corey LaJoie’s inaugural Kickball Klassic charity tournament will bring top NASCAR drivers to Kannapolis

-Note: Editor’s note: This article was updated at 9:13 p.m.
-Friday to clarify the circumstances surrounding the shooting.